The Information Geometry of Softmax: Probing and Steering: Experimental Details

 \subsection{Steering}

-For both the LLM and CLIP model, we compute the primal and dual mean differences using the training dataset.
-We then perform Euclidean and dual steering along the concept direction, applied to the test set context embeddings.
+For both the LLM and CLIP model, we compute the linear probes (primal and dual mean differences) using the training dataset.
+We then perform Euclidean and dual steering along each linear probe, applied to the test set context embeddings.
 For dual steering, we employ the regularized Newton method described in \Cref{alg:dual} with a tuned regularization parameter $\alpha$ (specifically, $\alpha = 5 \times 10^{-3}$ for both models).
 We iterate for a sufficient number of steps to ensure the target concept probability $P^W_{\lambda_t}(1)$ converges to approximately $1$.
+Specifically, the process is terminated once the target concept probability $P^W_{\lambda_t}(1)$ first reaches $0.9999$.
+Beyond this threshold, both steering processes typically cause the distribution to collapse onto a single token with a probability of one.
+As our objective is to analyze the interplay between the concept and off-target distributions throughout the steering trajectory, we exclude these edge cases.

-Computationally, dual steering is demanding as it requires updating the covariance matrix $\cov[\gamma \mid \lambda_t]$ at each iteration.
-For LLMs with large vocabularies (e.g., 262K tokens), this step becomes prohibitively slow.
-To address this, we approximate the covariance matrix using only the Top-K (e.g., 20,000) tokens at each step.
+Computationally, dual steering in \Cref{alg:dual} is demanding as it requires updating the covariance matrix $\cov[\gamma \mid \lambda_t]$ and its inverse at each step.
+The computational complexity of this step is $\mathcal{O}(kd^2 + d^3)$, where $d$ is the dimension of the representation and $k$ is the full vocabulary size.
+The large vocabulary size $k$ and representation dimension $d$ in the models (e.g., $k = 262$K and $d = 2$K for LLMs) make this step computationally prohibitive.

+To address the large vocabulary size $k$, we approximate the covariance matrix using only the top-$K$ (e.g., $K = 20{,}000$) tokens at each step.
 This approximation remains highly accurate because the probability distribution is typically sparse; since the vast majority of the probability mass is concentrated on a few thousand tokens, the contribution of the long tail to the covariance structure is negligible.
+For example, as shown in \Cref{tab:approx}, using top-$K$ tokens with $K \geq 20{,}000$ results in a very small approximation error.

+With this top-$K$ approximation, we use the conjugate gradient (CG) method to solve the linear system $\Sigma^{\text{reg}}_t v = \beta_W$ more efficiently at each step, as detailed in \Cref{alg:cg_dual}.
+Rather than explicitly computing and inverting the full covariance matrix---which requires expensive matrix-matrix multiplications---the primary computational bottleneck becomes the matrix-vector product at each CG iteration.
+This reduces the total computational complexity to $\mathcal{O}(nKd)$, where $n$ is the number of CG iteration steps and $K \ll k$.
+In practice, we find that 20 iterations are sufficient to achieve a strong approximation of the solution.